VitalyVorobyev/griddetector/doc/refine.md

 ### Segment Refinement (`segment`)

-- **Inputs**: gradient buffers for level `l`, a coarse segment from level `l+1`, a `ScaleMap` that lifts coordinates, and `segment::RefineParams`.
+- **Inputs**: gradient buffers for level `l`, a coarse segment from level `l+1`, a `ScaleMap` that lifts coordinates, and `segment::SegmentRefineParams`.
 - **Stages**:
-  1. Upscale endpoints and build a padded ROI.
+  1. Upscale the coarse endpoints to level `l`.
-  2. Sample gradients along the segment normal, keeping peaks above the magnitude threshold; weight them with a Huber loss.
-  3. Fit a weighted line via orthogonal regression; iterate a few times until the carrier stabilises.
-  4. Scan along the refined line to locate the longest contiguous run of inlier pixels whose gradient polarity/orientation matches the line normal.
-  5. Promote those endpoints as the refined segment and compute an alignment score.
-Reject if support is too weak.
-- **Outputs**: refined segment, average normal-projected gradient score, inlier counts, and an `ok` flag.
-- **Parameters**: sampling spacing (`delta_s`), normal search half-width (`w_perp`), gradient magnitude/orientation thresholds, Huber delta, maximum iterations, and minimum inlier fraction.
+  2. Evaluate a handful of seeds along the predicted segment and snap the best one onto the local edge by running a tiny (±2–3 px) search along the gradient normal.
+  3. Grow the support forward and backward along the tangent, repeatedly predicting the next point, refining along the normal, and stopping when the gradient weakens or the track drifts off the edge.
+  4. Fit a line to all refined samples, then project the extreme points onto the line to obtain subpixel endpoints.
+- **Outputs**: refined segment geometry, mean gradient magnitude along the support, support count, and diagnostics (normal refinements, tangent steps, gradient samples).
+- **Parameters**: normal search radius/step, tangent step and iteration cap, gradient magnitude gate, displacement tolerances, minimum support size, and number of seed anchors.

 ### Homography Refinement (`homography`)